 Help provide healing

 While an after sun lotion can’t turn back the hands of time and won’t be able to undo any damage already done to your skin, certain plant extracts and antioxidants may help fight the free radical formation that leads to further damage.

 Using a lotion like this one daily can help prolong the life of your tan by keeping your skin hydrated and preventing the peeling of your skin.

-Too much aloe gel or juice or the addition of freshly harvested aloe gel can lead to preserving challenges.
-That's why we will use aloe juice or gel from a cosmetic supplier (that is already being preserved properly) and we will use a conservative amount.
+Too much aloe gel or juice or the addition of freshly harvested aloe gel can make cosmetics more difficult to preserve.
+Since we are using more natural preservatives, it’s best to use aloe juice or gel from a cosmetic supplier (that is already being preserved properly) and to use a conservative amount.

 To boost the soothing, healing effects of the aloe, you can apply a layer of aloe gel (fresh or store-bought) underneath this after sun lotion.

 Vitamin E is a useful antioxidant that helps extend the life of the lotion.
 It also helps nourish the skin.